 Then there's the saying, "you are what you eat."
 Therefore, after a float when you are feeling refreshed and energized it's best to eat healthy foods that support your mood, rather than eating a candy bar that's filled with sugar and is bound to make your mind crash and body feel sluggish.

 4. Avoid Strenuous Activity

 For the next day to two, try and take it easy to preserve that energized and refreshed feeling.
-If possible, avoid hiking or long distance running and instead try incorporating some yoga or stretching to reconnect with your body and mind.
+You may even want to consider incorporating some yoga or stretching into your routine to reconnect with your body and mind.